Why Does My Computer Keep Blue Screen | 100% Solved

 8. Once your computer is in Safe Mode, you can attempt to resolve the blue screen error by running any of the previously suggested solutions.

-To perform System Restore, follow the steps:
+To perform System Restore, follow these steps:

 1. Open the Start menu and click the "Control Panel."